cmacho/opening-tree/README.md

 1. d4 Nf6 2.
 Bf4 d5 3.
 Nf3 e6 4. e3 c5 5.
 Nbd2 Qb6 6.
 Rb1 Bd6
 ```

 In other cases, we can even add moves that did not appear in the input data at all, because they result in explored chess positions.
-Example:
-The input data in `data/white` may contain these two lines:
+For example, the input data in `data/white` may contain these two lines:
 ```
 1. d4 Nf6 2. c4
 1. d4 d5 2. c4 Nf6 3.
 Nf3